withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 3. Make any adjustments to your `MarkdownLayout.astro` necessary to ensure that the same content is not being rendered in two places.

-Notice that our page title is now displayed twice, once by each layout.
-And, now that we have navigation links at the top of our page, we no longer need the link back to our home page at the bottom of our blog post layout.
+Notice that your page title is now displayed twice, once by each layout.
+And, now that you have navigation links at the top of your page, you no longer need the link back to your home page at the bottom of your blog post layout.

 Remove these unnecessary lines from `MarkdownPostLayout.astro`: